Frederik X

-Frederik X (Frederik André Henrik Christian, /da/; born 26 May 1968) is the King of Denmark, reigning since the abdication of his mother, Margrethe II, in 2024.
+Frederik X (Note: Although uncommon, the anglicized "Frederick X" is still used by a small number of media outlets.)
+(Frederik André Henrik Christian, /da/; born 26 May 1968) is King of Denmark, reigning since 14 January 2024.

-Frederik is the eldest son of Queen Margrethe II and Prince Henrik.
+Frederik is the elder son of Queen Margrethe II and Prince Henrik.
 He was born during the reign of his maternal grandfather, King Frederik IX, and became Crown Prince of Denmark following his mother's accession in 1972.
 He received his early education privately at home and later attended Krebs School, École des Roches, and Øregård Gymnasium.
 He earned a Master of Science degree in political science from Aarhus University.
 After university, he served in diplomatic posts at the United Nations and in Paris, and he has trained in all three branches of the Danish Armed Forces.

 Frederik met Australian marketing consultant Mary Donaldson while attending the 2000 Summer Olympics in Sydney.
 They married on 14 May 2004 at Copenhagen Cathedral and have four children: Christian, Isabella, Vincent, and Josephine.